oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

 ### Altering namespaces for a running operator

-This section discusses the steps for adding, deleting, or recreated namespaces that are managed by a running operator.
+This section describes the steps for adding, deleting, or recreated namespaces that are managed by a running operator.

 #### Add a Kubernetes namespace to a running operator